danielkkelly/iac/aws/iam/README.md

 policies to support System Manager related operations, such as automatic patching, and policies, groups, and users for developers and developer admins.

+Our goal is to support role-based authentication (RBAC), multi-factor authentication (MFA), and to house credentials securely on the local machine.
+Users, roles, groups, and policies are provisioned to support this model.
+The process for providign keys to users, setting up ~/.aws/config, configuring virtual MFA from the CLI sot that each user can provision his or her own MFA, and the setup required to use aws-vault is explained below.

 # User Management

 This module has a variable called "user_groups" in variables.tf that you'll update to